1. Youth Policy Governance

 Before 2015 services for youth were fragmented, financial streams differed and the system was ineffective.
 Reforms were needed to better streamline services and approaches and to adapt them to local needs.
 This led to a transition and transformation of youth services and the decentralization from national and provincial to local policy.
 The Dutch municipalities have been made responsible for the whole continuum of welfare, support and care for all citizens, including children, young people and families in need of help.

 This has been a major opportunity for transforming policies and services towards integrated approaches.
 The decentralization of national and provincial responsibilities has taken place.
 Evaluations in 2018 and 2020 showed that more time is needed to also transform policies and services.
 The transformation continues to be permanently monitored, to see how the system works to benefit all children and young people in the Netherlands.
-Furthermore, the new Cabinet (2022) is expected to decide about future adjustments to the Child and Youth Act to keep the youth care system manageable, as both the demand of youth care and municipal budget deficits have grown in recent years.
+Furthermore, the new Cabinet (2022) was expected to decide about future adjustments to the Child and Youth Act to keep the youth care system manageable, as both the demand of youth care and municipal budget deficits have grown in recent years.
+On 19 June 2023, client organisations, professional associations, youth care providers, the municipalities and the national government approved the Youth Reform Agenda.
+It is a package of measures to improve youth care and at the same time make it affordable.
+The starting point is that children and families should receive help that suits them and that is effective.